Grisou13/mawie/docs/explorer.md

 writer  | string
 poster  | string
 rate  | string
-name  | relation to File
+files  | relation to File
 viewed  | boolean

 The model can be found at *app/models/Movie.py*

 ## googleIt Class
-The class interfere directly with the explorer.
+The class is mostly used by the explorer.
 There's two "public" functions that can be used :
 The first one , __getMovieID()__, is to get a movie id with a title
 ```